Common Core Courses

 3. The common core area of courses may also vary from year to year due to the change of course content and focus.
 Students are reminded to enquire about the designated common core areas of courses in the specific academic term before class enrolment.

-4. The Course List contains the common core courses and their common core areas.
+4. The Course List contains the common core courses and their common core areas, while the Delisted Course List contains courses removed from the common core curriculum.
 Courses that are listed under more than one common core area can only be used to count towards one of the listed areas, but not all.

 5. In 2022-23, all common core courses for the 30-credit Common Core Program had a “CORE” prefix.
 Starting from 2023-24, this prefix will be removed, and common core courses will be coded according to their subject area code (e.g., “ACCT” for Accounting).
 Students should pay attention to the following for study plan and before enrolling in classes: